Thank you for your interest in the Master of Studies in Law in Taxation.

 Please fill out our NYU Law transcript form and give it to the student records office at each post-seconday school you have attended.
 More details on this process can be found in the Application Instructions.

-All applicants must submit the online application and $80 application fee (including the required electronic attachments) on or before the deadline.
-Any required materials submitted by mail must be received at NYU Law on before the deadline.
+All applicants must submit the online application (including the required electronic attachments) on or before the deadline.
+Any required materials submitted by mail must be received at NYU Law on or before the deadline.

 Applications are reviewed only after all required materials are received.
 Given the short interval between the application deadline and the start of each semester, applicants are strongly advised to request transcripts and recommendation letters well in advance of the deadline.
 No guarantees can be made concerning applications or application materials received by the Office of Graduate Admissions after the respective deadline; such applications may be returned unprocessed.